- Course Information

-The Project Management specialization is designed to help you develop the project management skills, tools and techniques needed to effectively organize and manage projects.
-You will combine a foundation in business with the theories and practice of project management.
-You will also gain a better understanding of how to plan, budget, schedule, track, analyze, integrate, report and deliver real solutions to stakeholders and customers.
-As a graduate, you will be prepared to work on project teams in a centralized project organization or potentially serve as a project team leader in a variety of fields.
+The BBA in Project Management helps you develop the project management skills, tools and techniques needed to effectively organize and manage projects.
+In this program, you will get a foundation in business with the theories and practice of project management.
+You will learn to plan, budget, schedule, track, analyze, integrate, report and deliver real solutions to stakeholders and customers.
+Graduates are prepared to work on project teams in a centralized project organization or potentially serve as a project team leader in a variety of fields.

-Northcentral University is recognized as a Registered Education Provider (R.E.P.) at the Global Provider Enrollment Level by Project Management Institute (PMI)®.
+Northcentral University is recognized as a Registered Education Provider (R.E.P.) at the Global Provider Enrollment Level by Project Management Institute (PMI®)(PMI® is a registered mark of Project Management Institute, Inc.).
 See Registered Education Provider Certificate.
 Learn More

 General Degree Requirements